Bangladesh diplomat in New York charged with labor trafficking, assault

 "If the victim disobeyed the defendant's orders, Mr. Amin was allegedly physically assaulted by the defendant, who either struck him with his hand or sometimes with a wooden shoe," it said.

-A spokesman for the Bangladesh embassy in Washington said it believed Amin had filed the case in bad faith and the allegations were "fabricated" and "baseless".
+A spokesman for the Bangladesh embassy in Washington said he had no information on the issue.
+The Bangladesh consulate in New York did not immediately respond to a request for comment.

-"It may be noted that Mr. Islam decided to cancel Mr. Amin’s contract and was preparing to send him back to Bangladesh due to his irresponsible acts," Shamim Ahmad, the spokesman, said.

-"We hope the court will give its verdict in the matter judiciously," he said.
+An official of the U.S. State Department said it informed Bangladeshi officials of the arrest.
+Reuters was not able to determine if Islam had an attorney.

 According to the charges, Amin's only form of income came from tips from guests at parties and a "miniscule" amount of money Islam sent to Amin's family in Bangladesh.